-The philosophy of Tudor Grange Academy Solihull is that each student is entitled to a curriculum that prepares him or her for life’s opportunities, responsibilities and experiences.
-Statutory requirements of the national curriculum are supplemented by the Academy’s broader curricular provision.
+The philosophy of Tudor Grange Academy Solihull is that each student is entitled to a broad, ambitious and equitable curriculum.

 - Broad because it allows children to supplement a strong academic core of subjects with a range of artistic and creative subjects

 - Ambitious because we believe that every child should access a curriculum that provides them with the cultural capital and essential knowledge they need to be educated citizens.

 - Equitable because every child will access this curriculum, regardless of their background or past experience, and because this universal entitlement means that every child will have the potential to take advantage of a range of opportunities in later life.

 Curriculum planning is undertaken by subject experts from across Tudor Grange Academies Trust and is adapted to ensure that it meets the needs of the students at Tudor Grange Academy Solihull.
 Subject experts have considered what is most valuable about their subject and the curriculum is built around these fundamentals.

 Of course, choices about curriculum go far beyond lessons.
 We teach children when they are in after school clubs and activities, when they are in the corridor or the playground, or when they are on educational visits.
 Most importantly, we teach children through the way we communicate with them, and through the way we conduct ourselves every day at the Academy.
 In this sense, no activity is extra-curricular, and we are equally thorough when considering what children learn outside of a classroom as we are when considering what they will learn within one.

 Tudor Grange Academies Trust is committed to a knowledge-rich curriculum.
 Research has repeatedly shown that the best thing we can do for the students in our care is provide them with knowledge.
 This knowledge, when committed to long-term memory, is the key to unlocking higher order skills and enabling creative thought.